 How do I transfer my Animal Crossing: New Horizons save data between two Switches?

 At the time of writing, this is not possible with Animal Crossing: New Horizons.
-Nintendo is intending to implement a system allowing for one-time save data recovery (for Nintendo Switch Online subscribers) in case of hardware failure, loss or theft, but right now it is impossible to transfer your save data between Switches in a casual manner.
+Nintendo has implemented a system allowing for one-time save data recovery (for Nintendo Switch Online subscribers) in case of hardware failure, loss or theft, but right now it is impossible to transfer your save data between Switches in a casual manner.

 Inexplicably, this even applies if you buy a brand new Switch and perform a complete system transfer.
 Each Switch will contain a specific island which cannot (presently) be transferred to another Switch, even via a system transfer, without direct contact with Nintendo.

 Which is, frankly, a bit rubbish.
-Of course, we'll update this when new information is available, but when playing Animal Crossing: New Horizons, you should work under the basic assumption that your island and save data is tied to just one Switch console and can't be transferred to another.
+A function to transfer users and save data between Switches is apparently in the works, so we'll update this when new information is available, but at the moment you should work under the basic assumption that when playing Animal Crossing: New Horizons your island and save data is tied to just one Switch console and can't be transferred to another.